Skip to main content

 Issues, comments, projects, and cycles — one webhook per workspace.

-GitHub and Linear integrations are configured entirely through webhook settings in those platforms.
+GitHub, GitLab, Linear, Jira, and Monday.com integrations are configured entirely through webhook settings in those platforms.
 No additional software is needed on your machine — just the webhook URL containing your customer key.
+Jira also requires a signing secret (Cloud) or the X-Cogniscape-Token header (Data Center / Server).

 Claude Code vs Cursor: what’s captured